 We have audited the attached Balance Sheet of STEEL AUTHORITY OF INDIA

-LIMITED, as on 31st March 2012, the Statement of Profit & Loss Account
+LIMITED, as on 31st March 2010, the Profit & Loss Account and the Cash

-and the Cash Flow Statement of the company for the year ended on that
+Flow Statement of the company for the year ended on that date annexed

-date annexed thereto, in which are incorporated the accounts of Plants,
+thereto, in which are incorporated the accounts of Plants, Units,

-Units, Branches and other Offices audited by the Branch Auditors in
+Branches and other Offices audited by the Branch Auditors in accordance

-accordance with the letter of appointment of Comptroller & Auditor
+with the letter of appointment of Comptroller & Auditor General of

-General of India.
-These financial statements are the responsibility of
+India.
+These financial statements are the responsibility of the

-the company''s management.
-Our responsibility is to express an opinion
+companys management.
+Our responsibility is to express an opinion on

 generally accepted in India.
 Those standards require that we plan and